narwhalacademy/zebra-crossing/README.md

 - You feel you could be doing more to ensure your digital safety and privacy, but you're also not in immediate danger.
 (If you are, seek out an expert for a 1:1 consult.)
 - You're comfortable with technology.
 For example, you're comfortable going into the settings section of your computer/smartphone.

+---

 ### 🌱 How this guide works

-- Recommendations have been sorted in ascending levels of difficulty (💦).
+- Recommendations have been sorted in ascending levels of difficulty.
 Start from level one and work your way up!
 - **I recommend doing everything in levels one and two.** I did, and I'm only a mildly technically-competent person.
 - This guide is a living document – please feel free to submit a pull request or fork your own version of this guide on GitHub.

+---

 ### 🕒 Last updated

-20 July 2019
+- 20 July 2019

 ---